Denver and Salt Lake Railway: Dotsero Cutoff

 One year after Moffat’s death, the railroad was placed in receivership, and in 1913 it was reformed as the Denver and Salt Lake Railroad.
 Reorganized as the Denver & Salt Lake Railway in 1926, the DS&L was acquired by the D&RGW in 1931 along with the Denver & Salt Lake Western Railroad (a company in name only), whose sole function was to acquire the rights to build a 40-mile (64-km) connection between the two railroads.
 In 1932, the D&RGW began construction of the Dotsero Cutoff, from Dotsero (east of Glenwood Springs) to connect to the D&SL at Bond on the Colorado River.
 This project, which was completed in 1934, finally gave Denver its direct rail line to Salt Lake City.
 In 1947, the D&SL was completely absorbed into the D&RGW, which in turn was taken over by the Southern Pacific in 1988 and finally the Union Pacific RR in 1996.
+As part of UP's Central Corridor, BNSF also has trackage rights, and the Cutoff has several trains daily of both companies.
 Other than the Rollins Pass section, the entirety of the original DS&L railroad route is still in use today.